UoB-COMSM0166/2025-group-21/README.md

 - Solutions: To address this feedback, we implemented an initial instructions page.

 Instructions:
-- Issues: Poor initial misunderstanding of the gameplay, difficulty remembering the different features, and mixed feedback on the key mappings.
+- Issues: Poor initial understanding of the gameplay, difficulty remembering the different features, and mixed feedback on the key mappings.
 - Solutions: Added a brief instruction page before each game, and implemented custom key mappings to satisfy all player's preferences.

 Difficulty: